-PENDIX 1 Functions of the Local Government Function Brief Description of LG Function Performed by the LG Tick if Yes Performed by an External Agency Tick if Yes Commercial Activities The function of competing commercially or providing services to other local governments or agencies on a fee for service basis.
-Includes undertaking activities on a consultancy or contract basis. ~ Community Relations The function of establishing rapport with the community and raising and advancing the Council's public image and its relationships with outside bodies, including the media and the public. \checkmark Community Services The function of providing, operating or contracting services to assist local residents and the community. \checkmark Corporate Management The function of applying broad systematic planning to define the corporate mission and determine methods of the LG's operation. \checkmark Council Properties The function of acquiring, constructing, designing, developing, disposing and maintaining facilities and premises owned, leased or otherwise occupied by the LG. \checkmark Customer Service The function of planning, monitoring and evaluating services provided to customers by the Council. \checkmark Development and Building Controls The function of regulating and approving building and development applications for specific properties, buildings, fences, signs, antennae, etc. covered by the Building Code of Australia and the Environment Protection Authority (EPA). \checkmark Economic Development The function of improving the local economy through encouragement of industry, employment, tourism, regional development and trade. \checkmark Emergency Services The function of preventing loss and minimising threats to life, property and the natural environment, from fire and other emergency situations. ~ Energy Supply and Telecommunic ations The function of providing infrastructure services, such as electricity, gas, telecommunications, and alternative energy sources. ~
+AF PPENDIX 1 Function Functions of the Local Government Brief Description of LG Function Performed by the LG Tick if Yes Performed by an External Agency Tick if Yes Commercial Activities The function of competing commercially or providing services to other local governments or agencies on a fee for service basis.
+Includes undertaking activities on a consultancy or contract basis. √ Community Relations The function of establishing rapport with the community and raising and advancing the Council's public image and its relationships with outside bodies, including the media and the public. ✓ Community Services The function of providing, operating or contracting services to assist local residents and the community. ✓ Corporate Management The function of applying broad systematic planning to define the corporate mission and determine methods of the LG's operation. ✓ Council Properties The function of acquiring, constructing, designing, developing, disposing and maintaining facilities and premises owned, leased or otherwise occupied by the LG. ✓ Customer Service The function of planning, monitoring and evaluating services provided to customers by the Council. ✓ Development and Building Controls The function of regulating and approving building and development applications for specific properties, buildings, fences, signs, antennae, etc. covered by the Building Code of Australia and the Environment Protection Authority (EPA). √ Economic Development The function of improving the local economy through encouragement of industry, employment, tourism, regional development and trade. √ Emergency Services The function of preventing loss and minimising threats to life, property and the natural environment, from fire and other emergency situations. ✓ Energy Supply and Telecommunic ations The function of providing infrastructure services, such as electricity, gas, telecommunications, and alternative energy sources. √ Environmental Management The function of managing, conserving and planning of air, soil and water qualities, and environmentally sensitive areas such as remnant bushlands and threatened species. ✓